yllkanuredini/loan-default-risk-predictor/README.md

 - Removing the `LoanID` column
 - Splitting data into train, validation, and test sets
-- Stratified splitting because the target is imbalanced
 - Scaling numerical features
 - Encoding categorical features
 - Handling missing values with imputation